 Take for example the pharmaceutical manufacturer case, Warner Chilcott.

-In October of 2015, Warner Chilcott agreed to plead guilty to a criminal charge of health-care fraud and to pay $125 million to resolve a Justice Department investigation of its payments to physicians and other practices.
+Warner Chilcott agreed to plead guilty to a criminal charge of health-care fraud and to pay $125 million to resolve a Justice Department investigation of its illegal payments to physicians.
 The former president of Warner Chilcott, Carl Reichel, was one of five people criminally charged as part of the investigation.
-Reichel was charged with violating the Federal Anti-Kickback statute.
+Reichel was charged with bribery.
 A jury found him not guilty.

-According to prosecutors, from 2009 to 2013, Warner Chilcott sales people paid kickbacks to doctors by taking them to free dinners at restaurants and paying them fees to act as “speakers” for the drugmaker in exchange for writing prescriptions.
+According to prosecutors Warner Chilcott’s sales people paid kickbacks to doctors by taking them to free dinners at restaurants and paying them fees to act as “speakers” for the drugmaker in exchange for writing prescriptions.
 Federal prosecutors had specifically accused Mr. Reichel of directing his company’s U.S. sales force to induce doctors to prescribe Warner Chilcott drugs.
-Even Warner Chilcott sales managers and district managers testified against Reichel.
+Even Warner Chilcott’s sales managers and district managers testified against Reichel.
 Reichel’s attorneys argued the conduct of the sales team was not at Reichel’s direction.

 After years of being investigated, Reichel lost his job, was indicted, went to trial and spent hundreds of thousands of dollars on his legal team.
 Additionally, his reputation was dragged in the mud by various media outlets.
 Reichel was finally acquitted of orchestrating this kickback scheme but only after he lost so much.
 If you’re an executive, this could happen to you.